Leave us your details and we’ll be in touch as soon as possible to show you how Goodlord can help your lettings business.

 The Homes (Fitness for Human Habitation) Act 2018 in England outlines a landlord's obligations to make their property fit for human habitation from the start to the end of a tenancy, including shared spaces.

 To be compliant, properties must be "free of serious hazards".
+Since 20 March 2020, the act has applied to all periodic tenancies in England.

 It has applied since 2019 for all renewing fixed-term tenancies; new secure, assured, and introductory tenancies; and tenancies under seven years granted on or after 20 March 2019.

-Under the Act, landlords and their agents need to ensure that their property is free from hazards at the start of the tenancy.
+Under the act, landlords and their agents need to ensure that their property is free from hazards at the start of the tenancy.

 If the tenant makes them aware of a hazard, they'll normally need to give 24 hours’ written notice to their tenants to fix the hazard.